Blog: World War One and Gold Cases

 To avoid paying the McKenna duties on watches that were not destined for sale in Britain, many companies started exporting directly from Switzerland to other countries.
 One such was Wilsdorf & Davis, incorporated in London in 1915 as the Rolex Watch Company Limited.
 Before the war this company was principally based in London with a small branch office in Bienne.
 As a result of the import tax, Rolex transferred to that office the management of exports to third countries, and then later moved the Rolex headquarters there.
 If it hadn't been for the McKenna duties, Rolex might still today be a British Company based in London!

-The McKenna war duties, and the outright ban on importation of gold watches for the final two years of the war, started a trend for putting Swiss watch movements into British made gold cases that continued long after the Great War had ended.
+The McKenna war duties, and the outright ban on importation of gold watches for the final two years of the war, started a trend for putting Swiss watch movements into British made gold cases that continued long after World War One had ended.
 The McKenna duties were technically repealed in 1938, but the charges on imported goods were continued by Treasury Order under the provisions of the Import Duties Act 1932, which made it easier for changes to be made in the rates charged.
 The continued levy of duty especially affected gold cases and gave a significant price advantage to British manufacturers of watch case that continued for many years.

 The case back in the picture here with Chester Assay Office Hallmarks for 1938 to 1939 illustrates this.
 The hallmarks in this case are Chester Assay Office hallmarks for a British made rather than imported item.
-The town mark is the triangular shield with three wheat sheaves around an upright sword, the traditional town mark of the Chester Assay Office.
-After 1 June 1907 this was only used on watchcases actually made in Britain, it was not used on imported watch cases hallmarked at Chester, they got the town import mark of an acorn and oak leaves instead.
+The town mark is the three wheat sheaves around an upright sword, the traditional town mark of the Chester Assay Office.
+After 1 June 1907 this was only used on watch cases actually made in Britain, it was not used on imported watch cases hallmarked at Chester, they got the town import mark of an acorn and oak leaves instead.
 The standard mark is the crown and "·375" of nine carat gold, the date letter is the "N" in "Court hand" script of 1938 to 1939.
 The sponsor's mark B & S was entered by B H Britton & Sons, the punch that made this mark was registered in May 1931.

 The patent number seen in the case, 378233, for "Improvements in watch cases" was granted to Charles Henry Britton, Walter Britton and Herbert Britton of 35 Hockley Hill, Birmingham, on 11 August 1932 with a priority date of 15 September 1931.
 The object of the invention was to provide an improved construction of a two piece watch case with a neat and attractive appearance that could be cheaply manufactured.
 The case was made from a short piece of tube that formed the middle part of the case.
 This was pressed or rolled at both ends to provide the recess for the glass at the front and an undercut at the rear for the case back to snap on to.